myhdl/myhdl/doc/source/manual/conversion.rst

 objects as its attributes.
 Grouping signals into an interface simplifies the code, improves efficiency, and reduces errors.

-The convertor supports interface using hierarchical name expansion and name mangling.
+The converter supports interface using hierarchical name expansion and name mangling.

 .. _conv-meth-assign: